cardiacvision/optimap/README.md

 ### optimap: An open-source library for the processing of fluorescence video data

 ``optimap`` is an open-source Python toolbox for exploring, visualizing, and analyzing high-speed fluorescence imaging data with a focus on cardiac optical mapping data.
-It includes modules for loading, processing and exporting videos, extracting and measuring optical traces, action potential or calcium waves, performing motion compensation, spatio-temporal smoothing, measuring contractility and further post-processing, analyzing and visualizing the results.
+It includes modules for loading, processing and exporting videos, post-processing videos (e.g. spatio-temporal smoothing), extracting and measuring optical traces, visualizing action potential or calcium waves, computing activation maps, performing motion compensation and inhibiting motion artifacts, measuring contractility and further post-processing, analyzing and visualizing the results.

 > ⚠️ optimap is currently in early development, expect breaking changes and bugs.